mbonsma/bike-ottawa/bike_counts.md

 The data was downloaded from the [City of Ottawa open data portal](https://open.ottawa.ca/datasets/bicycle-trip-counters).

+The metadata with collection information and location descriptions is [here](https://www.arcgis.com/home/item.html?id=f218592c7fe74788906cc6a0eb190af9).

 ```python
 # load packages
 import pandas as pd